-My role has grown and developed with the service and it is about as varied as I can imagine – primarily being a link role for Bristol to the various centralised functions in DPT.
+My role has grown and developed with the service and it is about as varied as I can imagine – primarily being a link role for Bristol to the various centralised functions in Devon Partnership Trust.
 Alongside responsibility for the delivery of the service against our contract and other sub-contracted services, my role encompasses our estates, finances, communications, IT & telephones and being our Equality, Diversity & Inclusion lead.
 I also line manage Shaun, our Assistant Research Practitioner and Lorraine, who supports the day-to-day management of our sites.

 However, for most staff in the service, their experience of my role is to fix their IT woes, whether it is an issue with network connectivity, a broken laptop or how to do something in Excel.
 The biggest challenge this year has been keeping 100+ colleagues working from home – and I’m often told how patient I am!
 I see my core role as ensuring my colleagues are able to focus on their clinical work, so if I can look after the bits around them (whether visible or not), that’s what’s important for the service.

 What do you enjoy most about your job?

 Hands down, the answer is my colleagues!
 If there’s anything this period of (largely) working from home has taught me, it is the value of being around such a dedicated, passionate and knowledgeable group of staff.
 They bring such experience, expertise - and humour – to roles which are emotionally challenging by their very nature.

 Is there a single change that would make your job better, either for you or the people you support?